tedvkremer/seacom-portfolio/README.md

 - **Performance**: Font preloading and optimized asset loading
 - **Visual Effects**: CSS animations, gradients, and backdrop filters

+## Development Notes

+- Keep preload `href`s in `index.html` aligned with `@font-face` `src` URLs in `styles/index.css`.
+- CSS variables drive spacing, colors, and typography; tweak them in `:root` and check responsive overrides.
+- If you change carousel markup, keep ARIA roles/labels in sync with `Carousel.js` expectations.
+- No bundler or minifier—keep assets lightweight and paths relative to the root.

 ## Data Flow

 1. **Initialization**: `Website.bootstrap()` creates the singleton instance